Population decline

-Until the beginning of the Industrial Revolution, the global population grew very slowly, at about 0.04% per year.
-After about 1800, the growth rate accelerated to a peak of 2.1% annually during the 1962–1968 period, but since then, due to the worldwide collapse of the total fertility rate, it has slowed to 0.9% as of 2023.
-The global growth rate in absolute numbers accelerated to a peak of 92.8 million in 1990, but slowed to 80.0 million in 2019.
+From antiquity until the beginning of the Industrial Revolution, the global population grew very slowly, at about 0.04% per year.
+After about 1800 the growth rate accelerated to a peak of 2.1% annually during the 1962–1968 period, but since then, due to the worldwide collapse of the total fertility rate, it has slowed to 0.9% as of 2023.
+The global growth rate in absolute numbers accelerated to a peak of 92.8 million in 1990, but has since slowed to 70.4 million in 2023.

-Long-term projections indicate that the growth rate of the human population of this planet will continue to slow down and that before the end of the 21st century, it will reach zero.
-Examples of this emerging trend are Japan, whose population is currently (2022–2026) declining at the rate of 0.5% per year, and China, whose population has peaked and is currently (2022 – 2026) declining at the rate of about 0.04%.
+Long-term projections indicate that the growth rate of the human population of the planet will continue to slow and that before the end of the 21st century, it will reach zero.
+Examples of this emerging trend are Japan, whose population is currently (2023) declining at the rate of 0.5% per year, and China, whose population has peaked and is currently (2023) declining at the rate of about 0.2% per year.
 By 2050, Europe's population is projected to be declining at the rate of 0.3% per year.

-Population growth has declined mainly due to the abrupt decline in the global total fertility rate, from 5.3 in 1963 to 2.4 in 2019.
+Population growth has declined mainly due to the abrupt decline in the global total fertility rate, from 5.3 in 1963 to 2.2 in 2023.
 The decline in the total fertility rate has occurred in every region of the world and is a result of a process known as demographic transition.
-To maintain its population, ignoring migration, a country requires a minimum fertility rate of 2.1 children per woman (the number is slightly greater than 2 because not all children live to adulthood).
-However, almost all societies experience a drastic drop in fertility to well below 2 as they grow more wealthy (see income and fertility).
+To maintain its population, ignoring migration, a country on average requires a minimum fertility rate of 2.2 children per woman of childbearing age (the number is slightly greater than two because not all children live to adulthood).
+However, most societies experience a drop in fertility to well below two as they grow wealthier.

 The tendency of women in wealthier countries to have fewer children is attributed to a variety of reasons, such as lower infant mortality and a reduced need for children as a source of family labor or retirement welfare, both of which reduce the incentive to have many children.
 Better access to education for young women, which broadens their job prospects, is also often cited.

 Possible consequences of long-term national population decline can be net positive or negative.
 If a country can increase its workforce productivity faster than its population is declining, the results, in terms of its economy, the quality of life of its citizens, and the environment, can be net positive.
 If it cannot increase workforce productivity faster than its population's decline, the results can be negative.

 National efforts to confront a declining population to date have been focused on the possible negative economic consequences and have been centered on increasing the size and productivity of the workforce.